JohnySeven/TWatchSK/README.md

 - Put the watch to sleep: push and release the external button, and the screen will go blank.
 Alternatively, it will automatically go blank after the number of seconds you specify in the "Screen timeout" field on the Display Settings screen.
 When the watch is asleep, it's still connected to wifi and your Signal K Server, and will automatically wake up if any SK notifications come in, or if you lose connection to wifi or the SK Server.
-- Wake up the watch: push and release the external button and the screen will come on, and will stay on for the number of seconds you specify in the "Screen timeout" field on the Display Settings screen.
-If you want the screen to wake up for only a couple of seconds so you can check the time, you can double-tap the screen, press-and-release on the screen, or tilt the watch into a normal "look at the watch" position.
-(Each of these methods works only if they are enabled on the "Wakeup Settings" screen, accessed from the main menu.)
+- Wake up the watch: push and release the external button, or just touch the screen, and the screen will come on, and will stay on for the number of seconds you specify in the "Screen timeout" field on the Display Settings screen.
+If you want the screen to wake up for only a couple of seconds so you can check the time, you can double-tap the screen or tilt the watch into a normal "look at the watch" position.
+(Except for the external button press, each of these methods works only if they are enabled on the "Wakeup Settings" screen, accessed from the main menu.)
 The double-tap needs to be quick and firm.
 The "tilt" move is something you may need to practice: start with your arm hanging at your side, and smoothly bring your hand up in front of you so that you're looking at the face of the watch.
 - Switch between day and night mode: double-tap the screen when the watch is awake.
-If you wake the watch up with a double-tap, press-and-release, or a tilt, and you can't read the screen because it's in the wrong mode (day vs. night) for your current lighting conditions, you can quickly double-tap it again, which will switch from day to night (or vice versa), and will begin the normal "Screen timeout" timer for leaving the screen on.
+If you wake the watch up and you can't read the screen because it's in the wrong mode (day vs. night) for your current lighting conditions, you can quickly double-tap it again, which will switch between day and night modes, and will begin the normal "Screen timeout" timer for leaving the screen on.
 - To see your Signal K "DynamicViews" screens: from the home screen (the screen that display the time and date), swipe left to see the first DynamicView screen, and keep swiping left to see each of them in turn.
 From any DynamicView screen, swipe right until you're back on the home screen.
-NOTE: you won't have any SK
-DynamicView screens on your watch until you set them up - see below for details.
+NOTE: you won't have any DynamicView screens on your watch until you set them up - see below for details.

 ## Inital Setup